*Now taking bookings for summer 2026! Get in touch to secure your spot.

 Proofreading is typically the final step in the editing process.
 It focuses on meticulously reviewing the manuscript to ensure it is entirely error-free before printing.

-Proofreaders will examine the text for typographical errors such as misspellings, misplaced punctuation and inconsistencies in formatting.
+Proofreaders will examine the text for typographical errors such as misspellings, misplaced punctuation, and—if applicable—inconsistencies in formatting.

 With strong attention to detail, your editor will read your manuscript word by word and ensure that all lingering errors have been resolved.
-They will also check the overall layout of the document, making sure that the text is aligned correctly, the headings and subheadings are consistent and the font styles and sizes remain uniform from start to finish.
+They may also check that the layout, alignment and typography remains uniform from start to finish.

 As copy/line editing will have already been reviewed for grammar and flow, proofreaders review at a high level, correcting only the smallest of errors, such as lingering double spaces, an unindented line or uncapitalised proper nouns.

-By ensuring that the document appears visually appealing and is easily readable, you enhance the reader's experience and ensure that your manuscript reflects your credibility as an author.
+By ensuring that the document is both visually appealing and polished, you enhance the reader's experience and ensure that your manuscript reflects your credibility as an author.

 My Services

-With published experience in fiction and non-fiction genres, I can help elevate your manuscript to its full potential.
-Through careful editing of structure, tone, grammar and narrative flow, I'll ensure your story resonates with readers to stand the test of time.
+With published experience in fiction and non-fiction genres, I can help elevate your manuscript.
+Through careful editing of structure, tone, grammar and narrative flow, I'll ensure your story resonates with readers and stands the test of time.

-From refining character development to perfecting grammar and style, professional editing strengthens your work in ways that truly matter.
+From refining characters to perfecting grammar and style, professional editing strengthens your work in a way that truly matters.

-I offer developmental editing, copy (/line) editing, and proofreading services, tailored to suit your manuscript’s needs.
+I offer developmental editing, copy/line editing and proofreading, tailored to suit your manuscript’s needs.

 About Me

-I love working on inspiring stories and enjoy entertaining, thought-provoking reads.
-From wandering a circus at night, sailing a small boat with Richard Parker and traversing the Shire with four little Hobbits, I've found my home among the pages of many books and now love to make each one I work on as inspiring.
+From wandering a circus at night, sailing a small boat with Richard Parker and traversing the Shire with four little Hobbits, I've found my home among the pages of many books and now aim to make each one I work on as equally inspiring.

-With a first-class English Language and Literature degree and years of experience working as an Editor at a publishing house, I decided to dedicate my attention to running my own business for editorial services in 2025 and have had the pleasure of working on many inspiring stories since.
+With a first-class degree in English Language and Literature and years of experience working as an Editor at a publishing house, I decided to dedicate my attention to running my own editorial services business in 2025 and have had the pleasure of working on many inspiring stories since.
 To see more of my clients' published works, please visit the Testimonials page.

 FAQ